farmOS/farmOS/docs/guide/assets.md

 animals, and if you zoom in, that point will automatically break up into multiple other cluster points, showing more precise locations.

-Here's a little more nitty-gritty on how this works: Movement logs are used to record the [location of assets in farmOS], along with a geometry field for storing precise geodata about location.
+Here's a little more nitty-gritty on how this works: logs are used to record the [location of assets in farmOS], along with a geometry field for storing precise geodata about location.
 This geometry is being loaded into cluster maps twice.
 The first is to draw the actual geometry of the asset location.
 And the second is to generate the cluster points.
 The points themselves are just the "centroid" of the geometry itself - which basically means it's the average centerpoint, represented in latitude and longitude.
 So by displaying both the actual geometry, and the centroid points, you're able to get a very nice overview of exactly where assets are on your farm.
 Pretty cool huh?

 ## Archiving assets